 Continuing to advance PLUS ONE society’s mission, Kristen contributed to campaigns such as IAM2018 and WE RISE: an annual pop-up activation featuring artists, athletes and activists like Shepard Fairey, Common, YG, Yara Shahidi, Kobe Bryant, Jesse Williams, Jabbawockeez and Kehlani – influencers joined together with over 30,000 youth from Greater Los Angeles to fight to make mental health a civil right.

-As a recognized community leader, Kristen is passionate about service and is actively involved with the Los Angeles Mission, Jenesse Center and Anti-Recidivism Coalition.
+As a recognized community leader, Kristen is passionate about service.
+She currently serves on the Board of the Anti-Recidivism Coalition and is actively involved in the Los Angeles Mission and Jenesse Center.